-Pan-seared halibut tacos with fresh and flavorful cara cara orange salsa.
-Fish tacos are a quick, healthful, flavorful meal that’s easy to whip up any night of the week!
+Pan-seared Fish Tacos with Orange Salsa are fresh, flavorful, and nutritious!
+These easy halibut tacos are a quick, healthful, flavorful meal that’s easy to whip up any night of the week!

 This post is sponsored by Harry & David.